Solo travel is daring, liberating, rejuvenating. It feels a little bit naughty, like getting away with something.

 - 2 pr hose/tights

-I love Talbots for inexpensive basics that are easy to notch up with the right accessories.
+I love Talbots for inexpensive separates that are easy to notch up with the right accessories.

 - 1 comfortable skirt